oscarlai1998/tp/docs/team/kewenlok.md

 ### Enhancements implemented

 1. Implemented `AddCommand` class with [Le Jun](#https://github.com/LJ-37).
-    * Le Jun and I was tasked to implement the `AddCommand` for adding new modules to the application, which is a critical command for our application.
-I created methods that will be used by the command in `Ui` and `ModuleList` while Le Jun writes the logic code in `AddCommand`.
+    * I created methods that will be used by the command in `Ui` and `ModuleList` while Le Jun writes the logic code in `AddCommand`.
 I added prerequisites for the `AddCommand` at a later time when we decided to include prerequisites feature.

 1. Implemented `InfoCommand` class to show module information.
-    * To allow user to view their module information in the list, I implemented `InfoCommand` that executes `info` command for users to view all the specified module information.
+    * I implemented `InfoCommand` that executes `info` command for users to view all the specified module information.
       I also created methods in `Ui`, `Parser` and `ModuleList` classes to aid the processing of user input, module data fetching and display the results to the user.

 1. Implemented `DoneCommand` class for user to mark module as taken.
     * The `DoneCommand` class is responsible for executing the operations related to `done` feature.
 The `done` feature allows